frederickaplan/fdh/files/PART2/fdh-2-2.md

 To identify two mentions as referring to the same referent is a process of homology.
 This is something fundamental that we will see again and again in this course.

+> Definition: Homologous points are corresponding pairs of points in two digital images identified as the representation of the same underlying physical point, called pivot point, from two perspectives.

 The correspondence of homologous points define **“pivot” points**.
 Pivot points are the **invariants features**, the "sameness" that is characterised by the homologous pairs.
 We can also say that they define an equivalence class.

 The coordinates of a pivot point and a unique reference can be defined. **_But do the “pivot” points exist?_**